Jason LaRay Keener

-Jason LaRay Keener (born May 12, 1985) is an American filmmaker from Alabama.
-He is best known for his stream-of-conscious, non-linear shorts.
-He is related to serial killer Nannie Doss.
-In 2006, he founded the Jacksonville State University Film Society.
-In 2012, he married frequent collaborator Diane Rose (Hallelujah!
-Gorilal Revival, The Unreinable Compulsion).
+Jason LaRay Keener (born May 12, 1985) is an American music composer and filmmaker from Alabama.

 Reining Nails & Catfish with Falcon Wings

 In 2006, Keener founded his production company, Reining Nails.
 From 2006 to 2009, he directed several Southern Gothic-inspired surrealistic short films.
 His film Hallelujah!
 Gorilla Revival featured guest voice-overs from filmmakers Cory McAbee, Damon Packard, Todd Rohal and Jamie Stewart of the bands Ten in the Swear Jar, Xiu Xiu and Former Ghosts.
 The film won Best Experimental Short at the 2009 Nashville Film Festival, as well as Best Alabama Short Film and the Kathryn Tucker Windham Storytelling Award at the 11th annual Sidewalk Moving Picture Festival.

 In 2009, Keener released a DVD+R EP of his short films entitled Catfish with Falcon Wings.
 Catfish with Falcon Wings has been remixed by Brighter Death Now as projection for live shows.